fados-produccions/ChartjsBundle/README.md

 # ChartjsBundle
-Beta  Bundle in development
-Chart.js using charts with the canvas element in Symfony
+Adding charts to symfony 2 using Chart.js 2.4.0

-Symfony 2 Bundle that allow us to add charts in our projects, using [Chart.js](http://www.chartjs.org/) library.
+Symfony 2 Bundle that allow us to add charts in our projects, using [Chart.js 2.4.0](http://www.chartjs.org/) library.

 ## How to use it